Esri/arcgis-maps-sdk-unity-samples/xr_sample_project/Assets/SampleViewer/Samples/VRSample/readme.md

-# Explore the World in Virtual Reality
+# Explore the world in virtual reality

 Move around in an ArcGIS World using Virtual Reality to move and fly through different cities
 ![Image of Virtual Reality Simulation](VR.jpg)